Xavours/canvas-grid-master/README.md

 ### Fix
-* Render bug on the first column when scale < 1
+* Scale fom the center of the screen

 ## Documentation